ReX-XAI/ReX/docs/config.md

 ## [causal] section

-This sections is for options relevant to the causal responsibility calculations.
+This section is for options relevant to the causal responsibility calculations.

-`iters = 30`
+`iters = 20`

 Number of times to run the algorithm.
 More iterations will generally lead to smaller explanations.